evrentan/os-profiler/README.md

 ## About

-This library was created to help developers easily calculate the progress of the current year.
+This library was created to help developers easily monitor system resource (CPU, memory, disk) utilization for profiling and optimization.
 If you have any questions or suggestions, feel free to reach out!

 ## Sponsoring